ungoogled-software/ungoogled-chromium/docs/design.md

 * All patches must reside inside `patches/`
 * There is a `patches/series` text file that defines the order to apply all the patches.
 These patches are listed as a relative path from the `patches` directory.
+    * Lines starting with the pound symbol (`#`) are ignored
+    * For lines with patch paths: If there is a space followed by a pound symbol, the text after the patch path will be ignored.

 All patch files in ungoogled-chromium must satisfy these formatting requirements: